Date Published: 1 September 2017

 See Tow Soo Ling, Deputy Head of the Dispute Resolution Practice Group, recently successfully acted for Mr Ong Bee Chew, Mdm Neo Guat Leng and Mr Ong Zhi Jie in both the High Court and the Court of Appeal in their defence against claims for, amongst others, breach of fiduciary duties and conspiracy by unlawful means.

-See Tow Soo Ling was assisted by Senior Associate Chia Shengyou, Edwin, and Associate Chua Huimin, Michelle.
+See Tow Soo Ling was assisted by Chia Shengyou, Edwin, and Michelle Chan.

 We have set out a summary of the case and the decision below.